-The severe weather events in early 2023 affected many communities in the Wairau Valley area and resulted in two fatalities.
+The severe weather events in early 2023 affected many communities in the Wairau area and resulted in two fatalities.
 As a result, we are working to reduce flood risks and prepare for future flooding.

-We want to improve Wairau Valley's flood
+We want to improve Wairau's flood

 resilience by: